Nottt/deluge/README.md

 Torrents added to /downloads/add, will be automatically added with no labels.
 Torrends added to either /music or /games subfolders will be added with same label and moved to their relatives folder on completion.

+* **SimpleExtractor :**

+Files will be automatically extracted inside the folder they were downloaded.
+You don't need to do anything!
+The .rar/.zip files will be kept for seeding.

 ## Enabled by default with empty settings :

 * **DefaultTrackers** = Add trackers automatically to public trackers only